CC-Treasury/issueblog/.github/ISSUE_TEMPLATE/my_template.md

 ---
 name: Tracking issue
-body: Use this template for tracking new features.
+about: Use this template for tracking new features.
 title: "[DATE]: [FEATURE NAME]"
 labels: tracking issue, needs triage
 assignees: Andre-Diamond
+body: Testing
 ---